From Fin To Tin

 At Merino’s, we like to call our process “From Fin to Tin” We take pride in our products and want to share a bit about what we do and where we get our seafood.
 We call it “From Fin to Tin” because we start with a whole fish and hand process it in-house all the way to the finished product, ie. Merino’s Canned Albacore Tuna.

 Each fish is hand filleted, hand cleaned, and hand packed into each can.
 We only cook it once, to retain all of the natural flavor, juices, and nutrients.
 You won’t find any harmful additives in our canned seafood, and we use only fresh, natural ingredients for taste.

 Pole And Line Caught – Dolphin Safe

-Our local fishery is very well managed and certified sustainable by the Marine Stewardship Council (MSC), and our Albacore is rated a “Best Choice” by the seafood watch guide, and according to NOAA U.S., wild-caught Pacific albacore tuna is a smart seafood choice because it is sustainably managed and responsibly harvested.
+Our local fishery is very well managed and certified sustainable by the Marine Stewardship Council (MSC).
+Our Albacore is rated a “Best Choice” by the seafood watch guide.
+According to NOAA U.S., wild-caught Pacific albacore tuna is a smart seafood choice because it is sustainably managed and responsibly harvested.

-The safety of the food and products is a high priority to us.
+The safety of the food and products is a high priority for us.
 Merino’s is committed to keeping ingredients of concern from our products where possible.